Multiplicity (film): Plot

-The next day, Lance has a cold and is unable to go to work, so he sends Rico.
-During an inspection on site, Rico's lack of knowledge about the current construction site annoys the inspector, which leads to Doug losing his job.
+The next day, Lance has a cold and cannot go to work, so he sends Rico.
+During an inspection on site, Rico's ignorance about the current construction site annoys the inspector, which leads to Doug losing his job.

-As time passes, Doug's wife becomes increasingly upset with her husband's erratic behavior and how he has no memories of discussions Laura unwittingly had with another clone.
+Laura becomes increasingly upset with her husband's erratic behavior and how he has no memories of discussions she unwittingly had with another clone.
 Thinking Doug is ignoring her, she reveals her feelings to Lenny, mentioning how Doug has never kept his promise to fix up the house.
 When she asks him what he wants, an inattentive Lenny replies, "I want pizza".
 Upset, she takes the children and moves back to her parents' home.
-When Doug returns, he learns that Laura and the kids have left.
-He also learns from the clones' confessions that he has lost his job and each one of them has had sex with Laura.

-While Doug tries to determine how to get Laura back, Lenny tells him that Laura said he never fixed the house.
-With the help of the clones, Doug remodels their home and wins back the love of his wife.
+After finding out everything that has happened while he was away, Doug tries to determine how to get Laura back.
+Lenny tells him that Laura said he never fixed the house.
+With the help of the clones, Doug remodels their home and wins back Laura's love.
 He also tells her he is planning to start his own contracting business.
-Realizing Doug can take care of himself now, the three clones move away.
-As they are driving away and stopped at a stoplight, Laura sees the three clones in the car next to her.
+Realizing Doug can take care of himself now, the clones move away.
+As they are driving away, Laura sees them in the car next to her.
 Believing that she is hallucinating, Laura tells her children that you can tell you really love someone when everyone you see reminds you of them.

-The clones write to Doug that they have set up a successful pizzeria called "Three Guys from Nowhere" in Miami, Florida, and are masquerading as triplets.
-Lance becomes the businessman of the shop and serves customers, enjoying this opportunity to meet many women.
-Rico is the head chef and is "cooking up a storm and having a ball", and Lenny is the delivery boy, as well as taking a second job as a paperboy.
-Unfortunately, Lenny confuses the two and is seen delivering pizzas by throwing a box onto a lawn as he rides his bike by.
+The clones write to Doug that they have set up a successful pizzeria called "Three Guys from Nowhere" in Miami, Florida, and masquerade as triplets.
+Lance becomes the businessman of the shop and serves customers, enjoying this opportunity to meet women.
+Rico is the head chef and is "cooking up a storm and having a ball", and Lenny is both the delivery boy and a paperboy.
+But because of his limited intellect, he confuses the two jobs, and the movie ends with him delivering a pizza by throwing it, newspaper-style.